kaBeech/serious-shanns/README.md

 ## Any issues?
 If you notice any, please feel free to open an issue!

-The Light weight version could use a little refining still (the x-height seems to be off for some glyphs).
-I improved it for the Light Italic style (where it was especially noticable) but I have not yet improved it for Light Original
+The Light weight version could use some refining still (the height and x-height seem to be off for some glyphs).
+I improved the x-height for the Light Italic style (where it was especially noticable) but I have not yet improved Light Original

+There are some horizontal alignment issues with t/T's and f/F's in the Italic styles

 Please note that so far I have only been using the original SeriousSans.tff.
 The other styles have been reviewed but are largely untested